circleci/circleci-docs/jekyll/_docs/ios-getting-started.md

 ### Dependencies

-The dependencies phase of your project is where we install any [Ruby Gems](https://rubygems.org), [CocoaPods](https://cocoapods.org), [Node Modules](https://npmjs.org), and other packages necessary for your build.
+This phase is for installing any [Ruby Gems](https://rubygems.org), [CocoaPods](https://cocoapods.org), [Node Modules](https://npmjs.org), and/or other packages your build needs.

 ### Tests

-The test phase of your project is where we build and test your project.
+This phase is for building and testing your project.

 For iOS projects, we will generate a command to build and test your project using the `xcodebuild` command line tool.
 The command we generate is similar to: